Atifue/projects-calendar/README.md

 Live: https://www.projectsmc.xyz

-A lightweight events + RSVP app used by The Projects community.
+A lightweight events + RSVP app.
 It renders a calendar view, highlights upcoming plans, and lets members RSVP to each event.

 ## Features